argoproj/argo-rollouts/docs/best-practices.md

 The recommended way to use Argo Rollouts is for brief deployments that take 15-20 minutes or maximum 1-2 hours.
 If you want to run new versions for days or weeks before deciding to promote, then Argo Rollouts is probably not the best solution for you.

+Keeping parallel releases for long times, complicates the deployment process a lot and opens several questions where different people have different views on how Argo Rollouts should work.

+For example let's say that you are testing for a week version 1.3 as stable and 1.4 as preview.
+Then somebody deploys 1.5

+* Some people believe that the new state should be 1.3 stable and 1.5 as preview
+* Some people believe that the new state should be 1.4 stable and 1.5 as preview

+And then let's say that 1.5 has an issue.
+Some people believe that Argo rollouts should "rollback" to 1.3 while other people think it should rollback to 1.4

+All these problems are not present if you make the assumption that each release stays active only for a minimal time and you always create one new version when the previous one has finished.

 Also, if you want to run a wave of multiple versions at the same time (i.e. have 1.1 and 1.2 and 1.3 running at the same time), know that Argo Rollouts was not designed for this scenario.

 A version that has just been promoted is assumed to be ready for production and has already passed all your tests (either manual or automated).